Inventa Builds Confidence in Data Through the dbt Semantic Layer

 Based out of Sao Paulo, Brazil, Inventa is one of South America’s fastest-growing prospects.
 The company functions as a B2B marketplace designed to quickly and efficiently connect countless small businesses with major suppliers, allowing them to stock up on everything from snack foods to cosmetics.

-Although other businesses with similar portfolios operate in North America and Europe, Inventa offers a service tailored to meet the unique demands of the South American marketplace.
+Unlike businesses with similar portfolios operating in North America and Europe, Inventa offers a service tailored to the unique demands of the South American marketplace.

-“In Brazil, it’s not easy to have a credit line as a small business,” explained Gabriel Marinho, Lead Analytics Engineer at Inventa.
+“In Brazil, it's not easy for small businesses to open a credit line,” explained Gabriel Marinho, Lead Analytics Engineer at Inventa.
 “They also have low leverage with suppliers, so they pay huge shipping fees.
-They can’t get discounts, and oftentimes the minimum order suppliers require is a lot more than small business can—or need to—buy.
+They can’t get discounts, and oftentimes the minimum order quantities suppliers require far surpass what small businesses can—or need to—buy.

-Many businesses therefore don’t use traditional purchasing software packages.
-Instead, they work through messaging programs and place orders by directly communicating with sellers—a painful process bouncing between WhatApp messages and PDF catalogs.
-Inventa provides the large category of small business and suppliers a safe, easier platform to complete these transactions.
+Many businesses, therefore, don’t use traditional purchasing software.
+Instead, they work through messaging programs and place orders by directly communicating with sellers—a painful process of bouncing between WhatsApp messages and PDF catalogs.
+Inventa provides the large market of small businesses and suppliers with a safe, simple platform to complete these transactions.

 The need for good data

-Connecting a high number of small clients and customers means Inventa must handle a lot of information.
-As the business has grown in both reach and ambition, so has its need for reliable data.
+Connecting a large number of clients and customers means Inventa must handle a lot of information.
+As the business grew in both reach and ambition, so did its need for reliable data.

-“For us, it’s almost everything,” said Gabriel.
-“We want to offer credits to people without a bank history, and it’s not easy to give them a credit line without having a lot of data.
-So we have our own credit risk model.
+“For us, data is almost everything,” said Gabriel.
+“We want to offer credits to people without a bank history, and it's not easy to extend a credit line without data.
+So we have our own credit risk model."

-“It allows us to evaluate credit applications and empowers our product to provide a better solution and help people improve their access to cash flow.”
+This model allows Inventa to evaluate credit applications and help customers improve their access to cash flow, without taking on unwanted risk.”

-On the other side, for suppliers that sell on Inventa, the team needs to provide them with visibility of how their store performs on the platform.
+On the other side, Inveta needs to provide suppliers that sell on their platform with visibility on how their store performs.

-“With in-depth reporting, we can help suppliers that are struggling or want to have better results,” shared Gabriel.
-“Data assists them in identifying how to improve their products and increase sales”.
+“With in-depth reporting, we can help suppliers that are struggling or striving for better results,” shared Gabriel.
+“Our data assists them in identifying how to improve their products and increase sales.”

 An MVP system to start